Phil Davies (politician)

 Phillip Leslie Davies (born 8 April 1959), is a British Labour politician and former Leader of Wirral Council.

 Education

 BA (Hons) Politics, University of Warwick, 1978–81; PhD in Public Policy, University of Strathclyde, 1981-85.

 Davies studied at Wirral Met College between 1975 and 1978.

 Political career

 Councillor

 Davies was first elected to Wirral Council in 1991 for the then Labour safe seat of Birkenhead.
-In 2004, he was successfully re-elected to the Birkenhead and Tranmere ward after boundary changes.
+In 2004, he was re-elected to the Birkenhead and Tranmere ward after boundary changes.

 Labour group leader

 In March 2012, Davies was deputy leader of the Labour group when then leader Steve Foulkes, who lost a vote of confidence as leader of the council in February, stood down citing the "constant stress" of the role.
 Davies was subsequently elected in his place and was leader of the opposition until Labour took control of the council that May.

 On 16 October 2018 he said he was to stand down as both Leader of the Council and councillor for Birkenhead and Tranmere at the next local elections in May 2019.
 His seat was gained by Steve Hayes of the Green Party on a majority of 1,140 over the Labour candidate.

 On 24 June he was made an Honorary Alderman of Wirral Council.